 Yes — you can apply for Indefinite Leave to Remain after the qualifying period on a human rights visa.
 The qualifying period depends on your specific route: 5 years for Appendix FM 5-year route partners / parents who continued under FLR(M) or FLR(FP); 10 years for the Private Life route under Appendix Private Life; 10 years for the ten-year human rights family life route (where Appendix FM 5-year route requirements were not initially met).
 Standard ILR requirements apply: continuous residence, Life in the UK test, English language at B1 (B2 from 26 March 2027 under HC 1691), no serious criminal history.
 The standard ILR fee from 8 April 2026 is £3,226.
 IHS is not payable on ILR applications.

 For the underlying ECHR framework, see Home Office family policy: family life and exceptional circumstances guidance.
 For the in-country fees schedule, see Home Office fees: visa regulations revised table.
-For human rights caseworker guidance, see Home Office general grounds for refusal modernised guidance.
+For human rights caseworker guidance, see Home Office suitability and grounds for refusal guidance.
 For the substantive Immigration Rules, see consolidated Immigration Rules — Appendix FM and Appendix Private Life.